theislab/cellrank/docs/source/api.rst

 Once velocities and the velocity graph have been computed using either `scvelo`_ or `velocyto`_, CellRank offers two modes to interact with its core functionality:

-- high level mode, essentially calling :func:`cellrank.tl.terminal_states`, :func:`cellrank.tl.initial_states` and
-  :func:`cellrank.tl.lineages`.
-  See our `CellRank basics tutorial <https://cellrank.readthedocs.io/en/stable/cellrank_basics.html>`_.
-- low level mode, interacting directly with the kernels defined in :class:`cellrank.tl.kernels.Kernel` and the estimators :class:`cellrank.tl.estimators.GPCCA` or :class:`cellrank.tl.estimators.CFLARE`.
+- interacting directly with the kernels defined in :class:`cellrank.kernels.Kernel` and the estimators :class:`cellrank.estimators.GPCCA` or :class:`cellrank.estimators.CFLARE`.
   The division into kernels and estimators ensures that CellRank in broadly applicable, no matter how you have computed your transition matrix.
   See our `Kernels and estimators tutorial <https://cellrank.readthedocs.io/en/stable/kernels_and_estimators.html>`_.